4.3 Periods to Be Presented in Pro Forma Financial Information

 for the nine-month period ended September 30, 20X3,

-because the transaction is not reflected in the
+because the transaction is only reflected in R’s

 4.3.3.3 Updating Adjustments